ConsenSysMesh/stow-box/README.md

 LINNIA_SEARCH_URI=http://18.222.147.7:3000
 ```

-Go to your Metamask and swich to Ropsten Test Network
+Go to your Metamask and switch to Ropsten Test Network

 #### Run